Collaborating to ensure quality care

 Quality assessment and performance improvement

-The Illinois Department of Healthcare and Family Services (HFS) requires Aetna Better Health Premier Plan MMAI to have an ongoing quality assessment and performance improvement program that assesses the quality of care and adjusts processes and operations to improve the quality of care provided to members.
+New York State Department of Health requires Aetna Better Health of New York to have an ongoing quality assessment and performance improvement program that assesses the quality of care and adjusts processes and operations to improve the quality of care provided to members and participants.

-Aetna Better Health Premier Plan MMAI works in partnership with providers to continuously improve the care given to our members.
+Aetna Better Health of New York works in partnership with providers to continuously improve the care given to our members and participants.

-Aetna Better Health Premier Plan MMAI’s Quality Assessment and Performance Improvement (QAPI) program has been established to improve health care quality, and to promote appropriate, cost-effective use of medical resources and positive health outcomes for our members.
-We focus on improving our members’ biological, psychological and social well-being.
+Our Quality Assessment and Performance Improvement (QAPI) program has been established to improve health care quality, and to promote appropriate, cost-effective use of medical resources and positive health outcomes for our members and participants.
+We focus on improving our members’ and participants' biological, psychological and social well-being.

 Through our Quality Management (QM) department, we collect meaningful data, identify root causes, develop appropriate solutions, and implement plans to provide better health care.
 These improvements can occur at the individual level or system-wide.